 Targeted therapies, such as tyrosine kinase inhibitors, monoclonal antibodies and modern immunotherapeutic approaches are well-established as monotherapy and combination therapy for many hematological and oncological malignancies.
 A plethora of innovative therapies targeting various components of intracellular signaling cascades and effective mechanisms against oncogenes as well as the availability of NGS technologies enable personalized cancer treatment based on the molecular profiles of individual tumors and genetic stratification.
 CGP NGS would lead to significantly more eligibility to clinical trials and more utilization of targeted therapies, which would ultimately help reduce adverse events and costs associated with non-targeted therapies.
 Therefore, benefits highlight the potential for CGP testing to be a truly transformative advance for precision medicine.

 NeoGenomics pharma services works in partnership with biotech and pharmaceutical companies to develop new drugs for personalized biological therapy.
 We offer the most informative and state-of-the-art molecular technology platforms for NGS, ctDNA, CTC and, qPCR assays.
 We have currently validated 300+ gene panels for both solid tumors and hematologic neoplasms to support our pharma clients’ clinical trials and biomarker discovery.
-With the continuous CGP trend, our NeoGenomics La Jolla laboratory is currently developing, validating, and automating Illumina TruSight Oncology 500 high throughput (TSO500 HT)3 CGP testing and plans to launch soon.
-TSO 500 HT tissue test, which comprises a 2.2 Mb targeted 500+ gene panel, simultaneously analyzes both DNA and RNA in one integrated workflow with an accompanying Dragen bioinformatics analysis platform to enable comprehensive genomic profiling of sequence and structural variants, as well as genomic signatures such as TMB and MSI in patients, across pan-solid tumors.
+With the continuous CGP trend, NeoGenomics has developed, validated and automated Illumina TruSight Oncology 500 high throughout Neo Comprehensive – Solid Tumor (TSO500 HT)3 CGP testing.
+The Neo Comprehensive – Solid Tumor (TSO500 HT) tissue test, which comprises a 2.2 Mb targeted 500+ gene panel, simultaneously analyzes both DNA and RNA in one integrated workflow with an accompanying Dragen bioinformatics analysis platform to enable comprehensive genomic profiling of sequence and structural variants, as well as genomic signatures such as TMB and MSI in patients, across pan-solid tumors.